Fredrik Kärrholm: Politician

 For the 2022 Swedish general election, Kärrholm was elected as a Member of the Riksdag for the Moderate Party to represent the Stockholm Municipality.
 He is a member of the Justice Committee, Social Insurance Committee and the Civil Affairs Committee and takes up Seat 314 in the Riksdag.

 In politics, Kärrholm has argued for stronger policies on crime and for patriotism to be more positively embraced in Swedish society.

 In 2024, he wrote in defense of chairman of the Justice Committee and Sweden Democrats politician Richard Jomshof after the latter got into a dispute with Left Party parliamentarian Daniel Riazat, arguing that Riazat had refused to participate in a Riksdag custom of shaking hands with opposition politicians after a debate.

 El-Haj affair

-Following the October 7 Hamas attacks, Kärrholm claimed that Social Democratic Party member of parliament Jamal El-Haj was a security risk and had connections to Hamas and urged Social Democratic leader Magdalena Andersson to expel him from the party during an interview with Svenska Dagbladet and posts on Twitter.
+Following the October 7 attacks, Kärrholm claimed that Social Democratic Party member of parliament Jamal El-Haj was a security risk and had connections to Hamas and urged Social Democratic leader Magdalena Andersson to expel him from the party during an interview with Svenska Dagbladet and posts on Twitter.
 El-Haj accused Kärrholm of "spreading outright lies" and reported him to the police for defamation.
 In a counter-article, Kärrholm declined to apologize and maintained that El-Haj was unsuitable as a member of parliament and a security risk due to his alleged connections with Islamist groups.
 In 2024, El-Haj was subsequently expelled from the Social Democrats after using his position in parliament to secretly block the deportation of an extremist imam to Egypt.